Beyond Needles: How Laser Acupuncture Promotes Holistic Healing and Pain Relief

 Laser acupuncture offers numerous benefits for those seeking pain relief and holistic healing.
 Some of the key advantages include:

-Laserpuncture does not involve piercing with needles.
-The risk of infection is reduced because the skin has not been pierced.
+2. It is non-invasive : Laserpuncture treatment does not involve piercing with needles.
+The risk of infection is reduced because the skin has not been pierced by the laser.
 Practitioners can treat points that they might not be generally accessible due to sensitivity or age.

-With the laser treatment, clinicians simply shine the light on the desired point for a few seconds (depending on the strength and output of the laser) and move to the next point.
-It is fast and easy.
-The time of treatment with the super-pulsed laser is a few seconds compared with acupuncture where the needle must be left in for 20 – 30 minutes.
+3. It is fast: With the laser treatment, clinicians simply shine the light on the desired point for a few seconds (depending on the strength and output of the laser) and move to the next point.
+This type of low level laser therapy is fast and easy.
+The time of treatment with a super-pulsed type laser is a few seconds compared with acupuncture where the needle must be left in for 20 – 30 minutes.
 Not only will patients appreciate the quick healing treatment, but practitioners can see more patients in less time.

 Laserpuncture Vs. Traditional Acupuncture